B. J. Ward (actress): Early career

 She made her debut on the stage in 1960, in the original off-Broadway production of The Fantasticks, where she was an understudy for the role of Luisa/the Girl.
 B.J.
 Ward had gotten the part by calling the producer of the show.

 She toured with the Groundlings for a short while before starting her own voice over career starting with Hanna-Barbera's Jana of the Jungle in 1978.

 Singing career

 Ward also worked as a singer.
 She is well known for her acclaimed one-woman show, "Stand-Up Opera", which became a massive success with critics and audiences alike.
 She has released seven albums throughout her singing career.

 Though Ward is best known as a voice actress, she has also appeared on television.
 In 1985, she made a rare film appearance in the television film Malice in Wonderland alongside Elizabeth Taylor and Jane Alexander.
 She has guest-starred on television series such as Frasier, ER, and In-Laws.

-Ward has also done voices for video games and theme parks, including: